josephjaspers/blackcat_tensors/README.md

 `git clone` the `stable` branch if you would like to use the "cleanest" branch.
 `git clone` the `master` branch if you would like to use the most update-to-date branch.

-Currently tested with GCC 7.4 and Cuda 10.
+Tested Compilers:
+NVCC- 10, 10.1

+GCC- 7.4, 8.0

 #### FAQ Fast Explanation:

 CPU multithreading?
 Simply link OpenMP
 GPU multithreading?
-Simply link CUDA 9
+Simply link CUDA

 How to choose allocation?